stevecodeguy/bugtracker/README.md

 # Bugtracker App

-A simple bugtracker app built in the MERN Stack
+A simple bugtracker app built in the MERN Stack.